 Sometimes heroin is laced with other drugs.
 A rise in overdose deaths in 2014 is believed to be due to heroin being laced with the painkiller fentanyl.
 Even though it’s illegal, to meet the demand, traffickers have intensified their production and increased the amount smuggled into the U.S.

-Heroin addiction is a serious condition but it doesn’t have to be permanent or even long term.
+Heroin addiction is a serious condition but it doesn’t have to be permanent or even long-term.
 It is treatable.
 There’s help out there if you want it.
 Or if someone you know needs it.
 Research shows that it is possible to have a successful recovery even if the individual doesn’t go voluntarily.
 Do not wait to “hit bottom.”

-There is strong scientific evidence that the combination of medical and therapy-based interventions can give you the chance to recover a healthy life.
+There is strong scientific evidence that the combination of medication and therapy-based interventions can give you the chance to recover a healthy life.
 To help eliminate the stigma placed by society on people, new federal rules have been enacted governing confidentiality and disclosure of substance use disorder patient records.